top of page

 A virtual tour of Belfast's terminus railway stations, past & present.

 Since 1839, Belfast has enjoyed a fascinating and diverse railway history; a story of change, death and rebirth.
 Belfast had no less than three major railway companies operating into the city at the height of the railway age, (and a fourth through it, albeit briefly) each with its own network of mainlines, secondary routes and branch lines.
-Unlike other cities on the island, none of Belfast's original railway terminus buildings survive, though their actual locations remain active in all but one.
+Unlike other cities on the island, none of Belfast's original railway terminus buildings survive, though their actual locations remain active in many instances.
 In this article we will take a look at them all.

 Belfast Great Victoria Street